St Albans TaeKwonDo

 "Always putting progression first before profits"

-We run children only classes three days a week and two family ran classes.
-Our kids Martial Arts classes start at 4.30pm, with children starting as young as 6 years old, Our family classes start at 7pm and are ran for family members upto 70 years young.
-Call now and book a place before places are gone.
+We offer children-only classes three days a week and two family-oriented classes.
+Our children's Martial Arts classes begin at 4:30 pm, welcoming kids from 6 years old.
+The family classes start at 7 pm, catering to family members up to 70 years young.
+Call now to reserve your spot before they're all taken.

-1. Teaching for passion, Not for financial gain.
+- Teaching with passion, not for financial gain.

-2. Lowest fee tariff in the area guaranteed
+- Guaranteed lowest fee tariff in the area.

 St. Albans TaeKwon-Do takes its’ commitment to the safety of children and young adults who attend their classes and events very seriously.
 For the purpose of this policy, this includes all students up to the age of 18 or adults with learning disabilities.